Kiveton Park railway station

 Kiveton Park railway station is a station in South Anston, South Yorkshire, England.
 The original station was opened by the Sheffield and Lincolnshire Junction Railway in 1849, situated to the east of the level crossing and opened with the line.
 It was rebuilt in the Manchester, Sheffield and Lincolnshire Railway "Double Pavilion" style in 1884, on the west side of the level crossing.

 Despite its name, the closest station to the village of Kiveton Park is the neighbouring Kiveton Bridge station.

 Kiveton Park was a centre of lime working in the area, and many company sidings came under the jurisdiction of its Station Master.
 Adjacent to the station was the Dog Kennels Lime and Stone Works, named after the road linking the station to Anston, and the Kiveton Park Lime and Stone Works.
 Just to the east were the Kiveton Park and Anston lime quarries.
 All the companies had lime burning facilities and agricultural lime was supplied, by rail, to outlets in Lincolnshire.
 Kiveton Park Colliery was located to the west of the station, and was rail-connected until its closure in 1994.

 Along with neighbouring Kiveton Bridge station, it was completely rebuilt during the early 1990s with modern platforms, lighting and waiting shelters, this work being funded by the South Yorkshire Passenger Transport Executive.
 The only remaining part of the 1884 station is the Station Master's house (now privately owned) which stands on the Sheffield-bound (down) platform.
 It is now unstaffed (all tickets must be purchased on the train or prior to travel), with train running details provided by display screens, telephone and timetable poster boards.
 Step-free access is available to both platforms from the adjacent level crossing (which is still operated from the adjacent signal box).

 Severe damage was caused to the embankment and tracks near here during the widespread flooding in 2007.
-Repairs cost over £1 million, and the line was closed for several weeks whilst the embankment was rebuilt and the tracks relaid.
+Repairs cost over £1 million, and the line was closed for several weeks while the embankment was rebuilt and the tracks relaid.